 The First Full Day

 Begin your Fort Ticonderoga adventure taking a boat cruise on Lake Champlain.
 Board Fort Ticonderoga's very own Carillon Cruise Boat docked on Lake Champlain, down by the King's Garden.
 Purchase a combination Fort Ticonderoga/boat ticket for the cruise to get your family discount.
 The 90 minute cruise will offer incredible scenic beauty and a unique historic perspective that you and your family will never forget.
 Return to Fort Ticonderoga for lunch at America's Fort Cafe to enjoy our localvore fresh King's Garden salads, delicious sandwiches, and variety of beverages for all.
-Catch the afternoon tour and musket demonstration and if you still have time, be sure to visit our museum exhibitions.
+Catch the afternoon tour and musket demonstration and even take a picture with one of our interpretive staff members!
+If you still have time, be sure to visit our museum exhibitions featuring the award-winning "Last Argument of King's" exhibit located in the Mars Education Center.
 Be sure to include the afternoon tour on Mount Defiance to get a spectacular birds-eye view of Fort Ticonderoga's strategic location and one of the best views of Vermont's Green Mountains and Lake Champlain in the region!

 Looking for some evening activities?
 Check out our July and August calendar to reserve your spot for one of our highly acclaimed evening tours such as Guns by Night and the Sunset Cruise!